CuproBraze: Strength and durability

 Three new alloys were developed to enhance the strength and durability of CuproBraze heat exchangers: 1) an anneal-resistant fin material that maintains its strength after brazing; 2) an anneal-resistant tube alloy that retains its fine grain structure after brazing and provides ductility and fatigue strength in the brazed heat exchanger core; and 3) the brazing alloy.
 Brazing at 650 °C creates a joint that is stronger than a soldered joint and comparable in strength to a welded joint.
 Unlike welding, brazing does not melt the base metals.
-Therefore, brazing is more amenable to joining dissimilar alloys.
+Therefore, brazing is better for joining dissimilar alloys.

 CuproBraze has more strength at elevated temperatures than soldered copper-brass or aluminum.
 Due to the lower thermal expansion of copper versus aluminum, there is less thermal stress during the manufacturing of CuproBraze and in its use as a heat exchanger.
 CuproBraze heat exchangers have stronger tube-to-header joints than other materials.
-These braze joints are the most critical in heat exchangers and must be leak-free.
+These braze joints are the very important in heat exchangers and must be leak-free.
 CuproBraze also has higher tolerances to internal pressures because its thin-gauge high strength materials provide stronger support for the tubes.
 The material is also less sensitive to bad coolants than aluminum heat exchangers.

 Test results demonstrate a much longer fatigue life for CuproBraze joints compared to similar soldered copper-brass or brazed aluminum joints.
 Stronger joints allow for the use of thinner fins and new radiator and cooler designs.

 The copper fins are not easily bent when dirty radiators are washed with high pressure water.
 Anticorrosive coatings further improve strength and resistance against humidity, sand erosion, and stone impingement on copper fins.

 For further information, see: CuproBraze: Durability and reliability (Technology Series): and CupropBraze durability (design criteria series).